hjorslev/awesome-stars/README.md

 ## SQF

-- [A3Antistasi/antistasi-1.x](https://github.com/A3Antistasi/antistasi-1.x) - Antistasi Unofficial Community old version
+- [A3Antistasi/A3-Antistasi](https://github.com/A3Antistasi/A3-Antistasi) - A3-Antistasi is the new official Antistasi version

 ## Shell